How to Burn Incense Without a Holder

 4. While Holding

 You can also hold your incense stick as it burns, being careful not to burn yourself.
-This is commonly done during meditation.
+This is commonly done during meditation or during spiritual ceremonies.
+Though holding an incense stick for 30 minutes to an hour may be a little tiresome, so prepare accordingly.

 5. Binder Clips